top of page

 When combined with low intensity exercise, BFR allows patients to achieve the strength and size gains associated with heavy lifting without placing that high level of stress on areas that may be healing from a recent injury or surgery.
 This makes BFR particularly valuable for patients suffering from pain and weakness.

-Who is a good candidates for BFR?
+Who is a good candidate for BFR?

 Research shows that Blood Flow Restriction is helpful to those suffering from osteoarthritis and patellofemoral (kneecap) pain, as well as post-surgical ACL reconstruction and knee arthroscopy patients.
 Current studies are also evaluating the efficacy of BFR for joint replacements, Achilles repairs, and shoulder pathologies.